The Northeastern University is one of two CRNA schools in Massachusetts.

 CRNA Degree offered

-Master of Science in Nursing, Certificate of Advanced Graduate Study (CAGS), Post Master's DNP
+Master of Science in Nursing, Certificate of Advanced Graduate Study (CAGS), Accelerated MS for certified CRNA’s

 There is a military CRNA degree program that earns the Master degree from Northeastern University; however, this program’s physical location is in Texas.